drfleming0227/Redfish-Tools/doc-generator/README.md

 ## Output modes and formats

-To generate documentation for a specific audience, such as a developer, in a specific format, such as Markdown or HTML, you specify an output mode and output format through either or both command-line arguments and configuration keys.
+To generate documentation for a specific audience, such as a developer, in a specific format, such as Markdown or HTML, you specify an output mode and output format through command-line arguments and configuration keys.
 Command-line arguments take precedence over configuration keys.

 So, for example, you could produce a normative HTML document for developers.